DManthonyx/gaComputerScience/units/2_full_stack_dev/week_1/day_1/1_intro_to_node.md

 <br>

 - Okay, now let's see how we can create our own modules.
+[Node Modules Lesson](https://git.generalassemb.ly/SEI/sei-dt-69/blob/master/units/2_full_stack_dev/week_0/day_2/1_node_modules.md)

 - In a Node application, **every** JavaScript file is a module!